Open-WP-Club/WP-eu-vat/README.md

 ## Contributing

-Contributions to improve EU VAT Number for WooCommerce are welcome.
+Contributions to improve WordPress EU VAT are welcome.
 Please feel free to submit pull requests or open issues on GitHub.

 ## License